Contaflex III

 My Contaflex is not the most reliable…

 The complexity of the Contaflex shutter operation is similar to that of the Hasselblad, but its reliability is not.
-My Contaflex suffers from intermittent light leaks.
-The rear shutter does not always close completely and this would definitely fog the film.
+My Contaflex suffers from intermittent light leaks, apparently caused by the rear shutter not completely closing.

 Rear shutter closure is easy to test: remove the back, fire the shutter, wind the film advance, and see if the read door closes completely.
 Mine does not always do so.
 When I hold the camera facing up while winding, then gravity seems to help the rear shutter close, maybe that’s a practical work-around!